-Between May of 1996 and August of 2009, Larry Gelbart posted more than 3,000 messages to the alt.tv.mash newsgroup (for those who don’t know what a newsgroup is, read all about Usenet and newsgroups here).
-Gelbart used the name Elsig – “El” for his first name, Larry, “si” for his middle name, Simon, and “g” for his last name, Gelbart — and was a regular contributor, answering questions from fans and often posted more than 50 times a month.
-I believe Larry Linville occasionally posted as well; Jeff Maxwell continues to do so.
+Between May of 1996 and August of 2009, Larry Gelbart posted more than 3,000 messages to the alt.tv.mash newsgroup.
+Gelbart used the name Elsig: “El” for his first name (Larry), “si” for his middle name (Simon), and “g” for his last name (Gelbart).
+A regular contributor, Gelbart often posted more than 50 times a month.
+Jeff Maxwell also posted to the alt.tv.mash newsgroup.
+I believe Larry Linville occasionally did as well.

 Henry’s “The Interview” Interview

 REPORTER: How does it feel, having the responsibility for saving such a great number of lives?

 HENRY: We just take ’em one or two, sometimes maybe twenty at a time.
 The big trick is not to start thinking of ’em as numbers – as just so many stats that go into a report that winds up in somebody’s filing cabinet under “out of sight, out of mind.”
 You’ve gotta always remember that what you’re dealing with is hurt people, people that have been run over by a war.

 HENRY: You gotta remember to take a peek at the odd dog tag now and then and remind yourself that that dangling leg or busted gut you’re going to try and put back together again is somebody’s dad or son or boyfriend – that all that blood and guts soiling your linen belongs to somebody that’s got a name attached to him.

 REPORTER: You can’t afford to lose your sense of humanity.

 HENRY: There’s just so many senses you can lose over here.

 REPORTER: Humor not being one of them, obviously.

 HENRY: Around here laughter’s just crying without the tears.